Previous Topic

 User programmable protocol

 The "User programmable protocol" is not actually a pre-implemented protocol; it is a set of instructions that gives you sufficient flexibility to program SPLat to communicate with a wide range of 3rd party products.
 We describe these collectively as "ASCII protocols", because most such products have a command/data message format that use human-readable ASCII characters.
+You can also program protocols that use non-ASCII codes.

 A typical ASCII protocol consists of lines of text that will appear readable on a terminal emulator such as HyperTerm or RealTerm or the terminal function built into SPLat/PC.
 Each line (terminated in a carriage return and/or line feed character), will typically consist of: